peacemakr-io/peacemakr-python-sdk/README.md

 ![Build Status](https://github.com/peacemakr-io/peacemakr-python-sdk/workflows/Build%20%26%20Test/badge.svg)

-Peacemakr's Secure Data Python SDK abstracts away all the hard problems of data security behind a simple interface.
+Peacemakr's E2E-Encryption-as-a-Service SDK solves all the hard problem of E2E-Encryption, and provides consistent solution with a simple interface.

 We take security and trust very seriously.
 If you believe you have found a security issue, please responsibly disclose by [contacting us](mailto:security@peacemakr.io).